gavhanna/zorilla/docs/plan.md

 ## Tech
 Aim to use the following stack:
-- JS backend, bun or node
+- JS backend, node express with typescript
-- SQLite or just to with postgres straight away
+- tanstack router react PWA for frontend, served by express.
-- React, very likely with tanstack start
+- postgres for db
 - Zod for back and front.
 - Not sure about tailwind, i love css.
-- Probably roll my own shit auth system.
+- auth, not sure if roll my own or use some lib
 - Maybe zustand for state on the frontend.